Backup158/StartupProcess/README.md

 Screen Edges: Disable overview from top left (hovering over that would bring up the blown up desktop view)

+**Wallpaper**

+Wallpaper type: Wallpaper Engine for Kde

+HELL YEAH

+Select the `Steam` folder (not `steamapps/common`) and install Wallpaper Engine through Steam.
+Refresh and it'll show up.
+LET'S. FUCKING.
+GO.

+Scale and Crop may have issues with centering on the right point but I DON'T CARE.

 ## Widgets (On Panel)
 **Digital Clock**